LeoWong0910/MacauView/README.md

-# Macao View Ports Website
+# Macao ViewPoints Website

-This website showcases the beautiful view ports of Macao, providing tourists with a visual guide to the best spots to visit.
+This website showcases the beautiful viewopints of Macao, providing tourists with a visual guide to the best spots to visit.
 This project is also my Multimedia Assignment.

 ## Installation